jsnorek/NewsNow/README.md

 - [Database Schema Example](#example-of-database-schema)

 ## Features
--  **Scrapes news articles** from the web and stores them in a SQLite database
+- **Scrapes news articles** from NPR.org and stores them in a SQLite database
+- **Community news articles tab** that lets users share important news articles
-- **Fetches real-time weather data** from OpenWeather API
+- **Fetches real-time weather data** for specific location from OpenWeather API
 - **Advanced full-text search** using Whoosh:
   - Search across both **headlines and summaries**
   - Use **wildcards** and **exact phrases**